jperovic/exploring-fileutility/README.md

 The idea behind file management **is not to upload the file to some absolute/relative path but to upload it to the directory alias**.
 Think of an alias as a symbolic link (or shortcut).
 During the runtime the value of alias is appended to `upload_root` forming the absolute path.

-For example, given configuration above, if you would like to upload file to `alias1` that file would end up in:
+For example, given the configuration above, if you would like to upload file to `alias1` that file would end up in:

     %kernel.root_dir%/../web/uploads/relative_name_of_the_directory